Laplace and Schr\"odinger operators without eigenvalues on homogeneous amenable graphs: Introduction

 The first step in the proof of Theorem \ref{theorem: indicable} is to exclude the existence of a finitely supported eigenfunction.
 Given a real number $\lambda$, we say that the Laplacian $\Delta$ of a weighted graph $\Gamma$ satisfies $\lambda$-uniqueness on a subset $\Omega$ of vertices of $\Gamma$ if there is no $\lambda$-eigenfunction of $\Delta$ whose support is included in $\Omega$ (see Definition \ref{definition: uniqueness}).
 If a finite or infinite countable subset of vertices $\Omega$ admits a one-by-one exhaustion (see Definition \ref{definition: exhaustion}) then $\Delta$ satisfies $\lambda$-uniqueness on $\Omega$ for any $\lambda\in\mathbb R$ (see Theorem \ref{theorem: exhaustion implies lambda-uniqueness}).
+We emphasize that no hypothesis on the automorphism group of the graph is needed in this implication (no group is involved at this point).
 A one-by-one exhaustion of $\Omega$ can be understood as an inductive process.
 First we look for a vertex $v_1$ of the graph $\Gamma$ which is not in $\Omega$ and which has exactly one neighbor $w_1$ belonging to $\Omega$ and we remove $w_1$ from $\Omega$.
 Then we look for a vertex $v_2$ not in $\Omega\setminus\{w_1\}$ which has exactly one neighbor $w_2$ belonging to $\Omega\setminus\{w_1\}$ and we remove $w_2$.
 And so on.
 If

 where the union is finite or infinite countable, then we say that $\Omega$ admits a one-by-one exhaustion.
 For example, the combinatorial Laplacian of the Cayley graph of $\mathbb Z\times\mathbb Z/2\mathbb Z$ (the direct product of the infinite cyclic group with the group of cardinality $2$) with respect to the generating set $ \left\{\left(1,\overline{0}\right);\left(0,\overline{1}\right)\right\} $ satisfies $\lambda$-uniqueness on any finite subset because for any integer $n\geq 0$ the subset $\Omega_n\subset G$ defined as